metaware/underlock/README.md

 encrypted_entity.iv # iv stands for initialization vector here
 ```

-`#encrypted_file` is a `File` object.
+`#encrypted_file` returns a `File` object.
 This file is saved in the same directory as your original file.

 ### Decrypting Files